ArtyfileArtyfile Artists

 • TuneCore: same — automatic removal at renewal expiry.

 • Artyfile: nothing.
 Your music stays live forever on all 150+ platforms.
-The one-time €59.90 covers permanent distribution because Artyfile owns 15 of your 100 NFTs and earns from your success directly — not from your subscription fees.
+The one-time fee (from €19) covers permanent distribution because Artyfile keeps 15% of net revenue — on Ownership and Album tiers represented by 15 of your 100 NFTs — and earns from your success directly, not from your subscription fees.

 This is the deepest structural difference.
 Aggregators monetize you.
 Artyfile monetizes with you.